Common Digital Marketing Mistakes to Avoid

 You stop yourself from building a community that reads, buys and turns to you for advice.
 Regardless of your niche, you must have a blog that is freshly updated with original, relevant and helpful content.

-Read also: Google’s Helpful Content Update: Why It Remains Relevant in 2024
+Read also: Google’s Helpful Content Update: Why It Remains Relevant

 Blogging also increases the probability of gaining backlinks and the blog posts that get the majority of links are backed by original data (source).
 Inbound links are inroads for traffic from other websites.
 As you blog consistently, you also establish yourself as a thought leader in your niche – in the eyes of Google and website users.